Fincontrollex

 What's Included in the Analysis

-Everything you need to evaluate your investment opportunity
+Everything you need to screen and compare investment opportunities

 1

-NPV, IRR, Payback Period, Discounted Payback Period, Profitability Index, MOIC, and Investment Multiplier calculated automatically
+NPV, IRR, Payback Period, Discounted Payback, PI, MOIC, Break-even Revenue, Margin of Safety, and Investment Multiplier — all calculated automatically

 2